RajaramRajaram/Codsoft_task_3/README.md

-This repository contains the landing page project for codsoft internship.
+This repository contains the calculator project for codsoft internship.